-GFWC encourages its members to take advantage of the many resources it provides for building and sustaining successful clubs, including the expertise of district, state, and national officers and committee chairmen; informative publications, such as GFWC Clubwoman Magazine, the GFWC Club Manual, and News & Notes; and a variety of lectures, workshops, and conferences.
+GFWC encourages its members to take advantage of the many resources it provides for building and sustaining successful clubs, including the expertise of district, state, and national officers and committee chairmen.
+Informative publications, such as GFWC Clubwoman Magazine, the GFWC Club Manual, News & Notes, and a variety of lectures, workshops, and conferences are available to assist clubwomen.
 However, issues may arise at any level of the Federation that require a more specialized approach.
 For these cases, the GFWC Mediators are “on call” to provide impartial advice, counsel, and assistance in developing successful recruitment and retention programs, building new clubs, using parliamentary procedure effectively, and resolving personality and organizational conflicts.
 All interaction with a GFWC Mediator will be kept confidential.

 How do I/we request a GFWC Mediator?

-Requests for assistance or intervention by a GFWC Mediator should be directed to GFWC Chief Operating Officer Rosemary M. Thomas, 202-347-3168 ext.
-149, RThomas@GFWC.org, or postal mail to GFWC Headquarters.
+Requests for assistance or intervention by a GFWC Mediator should be directed to Membership Services and Programs Director Melanie Gisler at 202-347-3168, MGisler@GFWC.org, or by postal mail to GFWC Headquarters.
 Based on a brief description of the project, problem, or conflict for which a Mediator’s assistance is requested, a GFWC Mediator will be assigned to the case.
 A GFWC Mediator will not be assigned a case solely on the basis of her place of residence, although, depending upon the inquiry, the ease and cost of a Mediator’s transportation to a case site may be a factor in making assignments.
 The GFWC Mediators will prepare reports for each case they are assigned, which will be maintained in a permanent, confidential case file at GFWC Headquarters.

 Who are the GFWC Mediators?